What is bathtub

 Measure your bathroom space

-Determine the size and shape of bathtub that will fit your bathroom layout.
+Determine the size and shape of bathtub that will fit your bathroom layout and needs.

 2. 2